seanbradley/Concert_Talent/README.md

 ##ABOUT THE APP

 Concert Talent is an app that helps connect professional musicians and the people who hire them.
-More than merely another platform for bands and/or singer-songwriters to promote themselves via a self-aggrandizing profile, Concert Talent aims to serve the unique needs of industry professionals who manage studio, session, and touring players who customarily work in ad-hoc ensembles assembled for a specific purpose.
+More than merely another platform for bands and/or singer-songwriters to promote themselves via a self-aggrandizing profile, Concert Talent aims to serve the unique needs of industry professionals who manage studio, session, and touring players--i.e., artists who customarily work in ad-hoc ensembles assembled for a specific purpose.
 The app is presently in pre-release alpha mode, and several features are planned for development pending traction from additional early adopters.

 ------------------------------------------------------------------------